sixeyed/docker4.net/lessons/section-02/02-02-packaging-pre-built-apps.md

 ## Check the container networks

 You can explicitly attach containers to networks.
-On Windows containers connect to the `nat` network by default.
+Windows containers connect to the `nat` network by default.

 ```
 docker container inspect web